P-p-H-d/mlib/README.md

 The oplist shall have at least the following operators (INIT\_SET, SET, CLEAR, HASH and EQUAL), otherwise it won't generate compilable code.

-The _push method will overwrite the already existing value if 'key' is already present in the dictionnary (contrary to C++).
+The _push method will overwrite the already existing value if 'key' is already present in the dictionary (contrary to C++).

 What is exactly the "first" element for the iteration is not specified.
-It is only ensured that all elements of the dictionnary are explored by going from "first" to "end".
+It is only ensured that all elements of the dictionary are explored by going from "first" to "end".

 DICT\_SET\_DEF\_AS is the same as DICT\_SET\_DEF